Spin transport and lack of quantisation for time-reversal symmetric insulators on the honeycomb structure: Spin transport

 To prove Theorem \ref{cor:main1} we present two technical lemmas and introduce the following space of operators:

-bearing in mind that we are interested in models, like the extended Kane--Mele model in Subsection \ref{sec:extended Kane--Mele}, where $\verti{[H,S_z]}$ is a small quantity, equivalently $H\su{snc}$ is a small perturbation of $H\su{sc}$, see \eqref{eqn:decscsnc}.
+bearing in mind that we are interested in models, like the extended Kane--Mele model in Subsection \ref{sec:extended Kane--Mele}, where $\verti{[H,S_z]}$ is a small quantity, in the sense that $H\su{snc}$ is a small perturbation of $H\su{sc}$, see \eqref{eqn:decscsnc}.
 In other words, $\cZ(S_z)$ consists of all periodic bounded operators which \virg{nearly commute} with the spin operator.

 \begin{remark} By Leibniz's rule we have that if $A,B\in \cZ(S_z)$ then $AB\in \cZ(S_z)$. \end{remark}

 \begin{lemma} Let $(H,\mu)$ be an insulator that almost conserves the spin.
 If $A,B,F \in \cZ(S_z)$, then there exists a constant $C$ independent of $\verti{[H,S_z]}$ such that